ArsenyMironov/SFQED-Loops/README.md

 Each script depends on _definitions.nb_.
 It should be placed in the same local directory as the script of your interest.
 Every other script is independent and can be loaded separately.
 To perform a calculation, load the script and execute it.

 _definitions.nb_ contains general definitions of the functions and symbolic substitutions in use.
-It is recommended to study this script first.
+It is recommended to study this script first if you are interested in technical details.

 ## Contribute